pynbody/tangos/docs/first_steps.md

 * You can also use the publicly-available Eagle particle data to try analysing [a full uniform volume galaxy formation simulation](first_steps_eagle.md), although this takes slightly longer and requires a large amount of disk space.

-Adding simulations to _tangos_ is not strongly dependent on the underlying format so to get to grips with that process you can try any of the tutorials.
+* As a final example, you can also [import a simulation using yt](using_with_yt.md) as the underlying library.

-If you want to build the database used for the [analysis tutorials](data_exploration.md), you should import all of the above.
-However you can also download the ready-made database file if you don't want to go through importing three separate simulations.
+Adding simulations to _tangos_ is only weakly dependent on the underlying format so to get to grips with that process you can try any of the tutorials.

-As a final example, you can also [import a simulation using yt](using_with_yt.md) as the underlying library.
+Once you have built a database, you can try it out with the [analysis tutorials](data_exploration.md).
+The analysis tutorials also include a link to pre-made databases from the above simulations.